Zijun-Yao/Zijun-Yao.github.io/_pages/about.md

 ---

-I am a Ph.D. candidate in the Knowledge Engineering Group (KEG), Department of Computer Science and Technology, Tsinghua University (Sep 2023 – Jun 2026, expected), advised by Prof. Juanzi Li.
+I am a Ph.D. candidate in the Knowledge Engineering Group (KEG), Department of Computer Science and Technology, Tsinghua University (THU, Sep 2023 – Jun 2026, expected), advised by Prof. Juanzi Li.
+Before that, I finished my education as a master student in THU-KEG, also advised by Prof. Juanzi Li from Sep 2020 to Jun 2023.
-I received in Computer Science and Technology from Beijing University of Posts and Telecommunications.
+I received my bachelor's degree in Computer Science and Technology from Beijing University of Posts and Telecommunications (BUPT, Sep 2016 – Jun 2020).

 My research sits at the intersection of **large language models (LLMs)**, **knowledge engineering**, and **reasoning**.
 I have worked as a research intern at Zhipu.AI on building and post-training LLMs, and I was a visiting scholar at the NExT++ Research Centre, National University of Singapore (Mar 2025 – Sep 2025) hosted by Prof. Tat-Seng Chua.